nfepb/CI-Boutique-Ado/README.md

     * Add URL in products/url to allow deletion of products & link for action on product_details page & product templates.
     * Updates security to avoid users to post of edit products without propoer accreditation
         * imports login_required decorator in product & profile views
+    * Creates CustomClearableFileInput widget in products for better UI when uploading a product image.

 # Deployment